Skip to Content

 When you apply

-You will receive an automated email confirming that we have received your application and we will be in contact as per the following stages:
+You will receive an automated email confirming that we have received your application (remember to check your SPAM folder).

-• Assessment of the information provided on your application form, which must be completed fully and accurately.
+Your application will be reviewed by the admissions team / department based on assessment of the information provided on your application form, which must be completed fully and accurately.
 Application forms will then be checked for current and/or pending qualifications and relevant experience and interest as outlined in your personal statement section

-• Demand for this course is very high and if you meet the criteria, you will be invited to attend an Information Session - please do not call or email as you will have a full opportunity to ask questions at this session
+• Demand for this course is very high and if you meet the criteria, you will be invited to attend an Information Session - please do not call or email as you will have a full opportunity to ask questions at this session about the course, the college or the university.

-• Information Sessions will begin in February and will continue until June
+• Information Sessions will begin in February and will continue until June and you may be invited to interview.

-• Selection outcomes are based upon careful consideration of the interview performance, qualifications, relevant workplace experience, reference and the content of the written reflective personal and learning statement for each applicant
+• Selection outcomes are based upon careful consideration of the interview performance, qualifications, relevant workplace experience, reference and the content of the written reflective personal and learning statement for each applicant.

 • You will be informed of the outcome of the selection process by email once we have received confirmation that you can meet all of the admission requirements/criteria and this may not be until the end of June as we need to wait until Graded Units are awarded.